MaorBemdoo/CNN-Clone/README.md

 - The design was hard to replicate
 - The responsive design isn't perfect
-- The news are not up to date and they don't use an news api to keep them updated
+- The news are not up to date and they don't use a news api to keep them updated

 ## How to install and Run the project